smcpeak/factorio-bulldozer-equipment/README.md

 Usage
 =====

 First, research Bulldozer Equipment.
-Its prerequisites are Utility (yellow) Science and Belt Immunity Equipment.
+Its main prerequisite is Utility (yellow) Science.

 Create the Bulldozer Equipment item and put it into the equipment grid of a player character or a vehicle.
-Ensure the grid can supply the required 150 kW of power.
-This equipment also provides the function of the Belt Immunity equipment, so you can remove that if you have it.
+Ensure the grid can supply the required 50 kW of power, although this only drains while moving since the mod only takes effect while moving.

 Approach some trees or rocks.
 They will be automatically marked for destruction.